From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis: Remarks on counting bits and types

+being the expected numbers of types that occur exactly $m$ times \citep{Karlin67, Khmaladze88, Baayen01}.
+The bar in notation $V(t|m)$ is a separator of arguments, not related to conditioning.
+In particular, we have $V(t|m)\ge 0$ and $\sum_{m\in\mathbb{N}} V(t|m)=V(t)$ so the relative spectrum $m\mapsto V(t|m)/V(t)$ is a probability distribution.

-In particular, $V(t|1)$ is the expected number of types that occur once.
-These are called \emph{hapax legomena} in Greek or, succinctly, hapaxes in English.
-There is a general upper bound for the expected number of hapaxes in the stationary case. \begin{proposition} For a stationary process $(K_t)_{t\in\mathbb{Z}}$, we have
+The first spectrum element $V(t|1)$ is the expected number of types that occur once.
+These one-time elements are called \emph{hapax legomena} in Greek or, succinctly, hapaxes in English.
+In the stationary case, there is a general upper bound for the expected number of hapaxes in terms of the difference of the total number of types. \begin{proposition} For a stationary process $(K_t)_{t\in\mathbb{Z}}$, we have

 \end{proposition} \begin{proof} For a stationary process, we observe that

 since $t\mapsto\Delta V(t)$ is decreasing. \end{proof}